zeeshan-890/financer/PERFORMANCE_REPORT.md

 ### Overall Assessment
 **Grade: A-** (90/100)

 The application successfully delivers all core functionality with good performance and security.
 The responsive design works well across devices, and the AI-generated code follows best practices.
-Minor improvements needed for production-scale deployment.
+Minor improvements needed for production-scale deployment

 ---